Bicep Curl vs Hammer Curl vs Reverse Curl: Which One Is Better

 1. Standard Bicep Curl

-The Standard Bicep Curl is a classic bicep-building exercise that is known for its simplicity and effectiveness.
-This exercise involves lifting a weight (usually a dumbbell or a barbell) with an underhand grip.
+If you want to increase the size of your bicep, the standard curl is the best choice.
+It is a classic bicep-building exercise known for its simplicity and effectiveness.
+It involves lifting a weight (usually a dumbbell or a barbell) with an underhand grip.

 Unlike its friends, the Hammer Curl and the Reverse Curl, the Standard Bicep Curl locks onto your biceps with laser precision.